 4. Scenario generation.
 It can help you model strategic responses: reposition upward, specialize by niche, unbundle, simplify pricing, improve trust architecture, strengthen onboarding, or avoid a segment becoming commoditized.

 What AI should not do is replace judgment.
 It should not decide what matters without a framework.
 It should not infer certainty from sparse data.
-And it should not encourage copycat execution.
+It should not encourage copycat execution.
+And it should not push a business toward ethically questionable data collection.

 The right workflow is human-led and AI-accelerated.
 You define the categories, thresholds, comparison model, and decision rules.
 AI increases speed and pattern visibility inside that structure.